The-Marcy-Lab-School/unit-6-assessment/coding-exercises/README.md

 Reference the [WeatherBit Current Weather Documentation](https://www.weatherbit.io/api/weather-current).

-Within `app.js`, code out a fetch request using the WeatherBit API. **You must use the geolocation data provided by navigator.geolocation.
-Do not hard code your location to any one city.** Write a simple console.log statement to ensure your app is working and to analyze the response object.
+Within `app.js`, code out a fetch request using the WeatherBit API. **You must use the geolocation data provided by navigator.geolocation** (from Step 3). **Do not hard code your location to any one city.** Write a simple console.log statement to ensure your app is working and to analyze the response object.

 Be sure to: